Markovian Scale Prediction: A New Era of Visual Autoregressive Generation: Experiment

 \paragraph{Memory Consumption Analysis.} As shown in Figure~\ref{fig:peak_scale}, we investigated the peak memory consumption of computation state across various depths and resolutions at different scales.
 Compared with VAR, Markov-VAR exhibits a less steep scaling trend rather than the exponential growth trend observed in VAR.
 As the model size and target resolution increase, the efficiency advantage of Markov-VAR becomes increasingly evident.
 Most importantly, because Markov-VAR follows a Markovian modeling process, it does not require any KV-cache computation, which fundamentally accounts for its significantly lower computational cost.
 Moreover, even the computation of Transformer activation in VAR is also larger than that of Markov-VAR, further demonstrating the computational efficiency advantage of Markov-VAR.
 All these results demonstrate that Markovian Scale Prediction effectively alleviates the exponential growth of full-context modeling, making it more promising for scaling and generating visual content at larger scales.

 \paragraph{Analysis of Scaling Law.} We vary the depth of Markov-VAR from 6 to 24 to analyze the scaling law, corresponding to parameter scales ranging from 19.80M to 1.02B.
-As shown in Figure~\ref{fig:scalinglaw}, charts (a) to (d) show the fitted scaling relation between model size (log\textsubscript{10}) and performance metrics.
-Both loss and error rate consistently decrease as model size increases, following obvious power-law trends with high coefficients of determination ($R^2 > 0.99$), indicating that Markov-VAR preliminarily follows the expected scaling law on model size.
+In Figure~\ref{fig:scalinglaw}, charts (a) to (d) show the fitted scaling relation between model size (log\textsubscript{10}) and performance metrics.
+Both loss and error rate consistently decrease as model size increases, following obvious power-law trends with high coefficients of determination ($R^2 > 0.99$), indicating that Markov-VAR follows the expected scaling law.